moriyami/CovidOneBI/README.md

 Table Chart:
 Represents how many people suffered from each symptome.
 Bar Chat:
-Represents the % of each symptomes, that way we can see cleary what is the symptome people suffered of most
+Represents the % of each symptomes, that way we can see cleary what is the symptome people suffered from most